scalar-labs/scalar-kubernetes/operation/manifests/README.md

 service/envoy created
 ```

-check the status of the pods and services
+You can check if the pods and the services are properly deployed as follows.

 ```console
 [centos@bastion-1 ~]$ kubectl get po,svc,endpoints -o wide